 Through the travel grant program, initiated in 2005, the Earth Institute allocates funding to support travel by students matriculated in Columbia University degree programs who are engaged in research projects dealing with issues of environmental and sustainable development.
 This travel can be domestic or international and is for projects directly related to degree studies at Columbia University.
 The maximum travel grant award is $750 per person, and students must use this to cover the cost of their travel for research they are conducting to meet specific degree requirements.
 For more information and for upcoming application deadlines, please click here.

 The Earth Institute is committed to supporting and showcasing student research in the areas of environmental and sustainable development.
 Every spring, the Earth Institute hosts the Student Research Showcase which provides an opportunity for students to showcase their work.
 All of the projects involve Columbia students who have received funding through a travel grant, internship, or research assistantship from the Earth Institute; however, all Columbia students that have undertaken research in environmental and sustainable development are invited to participate.
-Please click here to view the video from 2014.
+Please click here to view the video.